Where to Find Farmers Markets and Local Harvest in Asheville, N.C.

 Shop at one of these many markets and odds are you'll be shopping alongside chefs from the best Asheville restaurants.
-Eateries like Tupelo Honey Cafe, Lexington Avenue Brewery and The Market Place are only a few of the many places you can nosh on farm fresh food.
+Eateries like Tupelo Honey Cafe, Sovereign Remedies and The Market Place are just a few of the many places where you can savor meals prepared with farm fresh food.

 For a list of local tailgate markets, and the days and times they are open, click HERE.

 For a different honey experience, visit the WNC Farmers Market, which is brimming with honey and other locally made products (and boasts gorgeous views of the Blue Ridge Mountains).